 By the time the ladies have finished their walk, most of these malls will have coffee shops and restaurants open if the group decides to meet up for coffee or breakfast.

 Mall walking, what a great way to spend a cold Winter morning.

 The question on the mind of many people is whether Zumba is good for seniors.
 After all, isn’t it pretty intense?

 On the contrary, a study by the American Council on Exercise came to the conclusion that a low-intensity session of Zumba Gold met the exercise-intensity guidelines for the improvement and maintenance of cardio fitness.
 The study included adults who ranged from middle-age to seniors.

 There are several l benefits that come from seniors taking part in Zumba classes.

-Zumba might be low impact, but it still gets the heart pumping.
+- Heart Health– Zumba might be low impact exercise, but it still gets the heart pumping.
 It’s critical to continually work the heart as it is a muscle and like other muscles needs to be challenged in order staying strong.

-It’s quite frustrating that as we age we lose the ability to concentrate and pay attention.
-It’s almost as it we are reverting back to the glory days of our youth when just about everything went over our heads because we were busy doing stuff.
+- Cognitive Function– It’s quite frustrating that as we age we lose the ability to concentrate and pay attention.
+It’s almost as if we are reverting back to the glory days of our youth when just about everything went over our heads because we were busy doing stuff.
 Exercise has a way of improving oxygen-rich blood flow and that has a positive effect on senior’s cognitive functions.

 GROUP RESISTANCE TRAINING